-U.S. auto sales seen off despite discounts, GM sales drop 1.7 percent
+GM sales drop 1.7 percent; U.S. auto sales seen off despite discounts

-DETROIT General Motors Co's (GM.N) sales in October fell 1.7 percent from a year ago as its midsize sedans posted huge declines, partly offset by hefty gains for its smaller pickup trucks and large SUVs, the automaker said on Tuesday.
+DETROIT General Motors Co's (GM.N) sales in October fell a less-than-forecast 1.7 percent as hefty gains for pickups and SUVs offset declines for its sedans but the industry was expected to report a larger drop.

-GM, the top seller of automobiles in the U.S. market, was the first major manufacturer to show October sales on Tuesday.

-U.S. auto sales in October were expected to decline between 6 percent and 8 percent, according to industry analysts who say the fall-off from last year's record high is not being limited by higher consumer discounts.
+U.S. auto sales in October were seen declining between 6 percent and 8 percent, according to industry analysts, as higher consumer discounts failed to prevent a fall-off from last year's record high.

+GM said on Tuesday U.S. industry auto sales will be 17.4 million on a seasonally adjusted annualized rate, slightly weaker than most industry analysts expected.

+GM's Chevrolet Tahoe, Chevrolet Suburban and GMC Yukon large SUVs collectively gained 69 percent versus a year ago.
+The vehicles are hugely profitable for GM.

 The rate of decline in October from a year ago will not be known until later this week because Ford Motor Co (F.N) is delaying its sales report due to a fire at its Dearborn, Michigan headquarters on Monday.

-GM said U.S. industry auto sales will be 17.4 million on a seasonally adjusted annualized rate.

-Thirty-nine economists polled by Thomson Reuters expected sales of 17.5 million vehicles on a seasonally adjusted annualized basis.
-Wall Street automotive analysts polled by Reuters expected annualized sales of about 17.7 million vehicles.
+Fiat Chrysler Automobiles NV's (FCAU.N)(FCHA.MI) sales slid 10 percent, hampered by outsized drop-offs of two sedans it will soon stop making, and a rare decrease of 7 percent for its Jeep SUV brand.
+Cherokee sales were down 23 percent.

-Ford, the second biggest automaker in the U.S. market with a 15 percent share of sales through September, has not said when it will issue its sales report.
-The 60-year-old headquarters, which houses 1,500 employees, was reopened for business on Tuesday after workers were sent home on Monday.
+Ford, the second-biggest automaker in the U.S. market with a 15 percent share of sales through September, has not said when it will issue its sales report.

 Analysts expect Ford to show a decline of between 9 percent and 11 percent from a year ago, which some analysts said was due to better discipline on the use of discounts.
-Others pointed out that the company is stemming production at North American F-150 pickup truck plants and sedan plants because of weak demand.
+Others pointed out that the company stemmed production at North American F-150 pickup truck plants and sedan plants to counteract weak demand.

 Comparisons to last October are pressured because of two fewer selling days.
 But even with that factored in, sales would likely have been weaker if not for the big consumer discounts, known as incentives, analysts said.